EXPLAINER: Topsy-turvy weather comes from polar vortex

 THE SPINNING TOP GETS TOPPLED

-The polar vortex spends winter in its normal place until an atmospheric wave — the type that bring weather patterns here and there — slams into it.
+The polar vortex spends winter in its normal place until an atmospheric wave — the type that brings weather patterns here and there — slams into it.
 Normally such waves don’t do much to the strong vortex, but occasionally the wave has enough energy to push the spinning top over, and that’s when the frigid air breaks loose, Gensini said.

 Sometimes, the cold air mass splits into chunks — an event that usually is connected to big snowstorms in the U.S. East, like a few weeks ago.
 Other times, it just moves to a new place, which often means bitter cold in parts of Europe.
 This time it did both, Cohen said.